 5. Rank Issues

 Each team member records the corresponding letters on a piece of paper, and ranks the statements in order of importance.
-For example:

 6. Combine Rankings